AlexChesters/core-infrastructure/README.md

     attached
     * `CodePipelineCloudFormationRole` - A role that has the `CodePipelineCloudFormationPolicy` attached
+* IAM users:
+    * `GitHubActionsUser` - A user that is used to by GitHub Actions

 ## [`core-eu-west-1`](./cdk/stacks/core-eu-west-1/index.ts)
 This stack contains core infrastructure resources for the `eu-west-1` region